All All News Products Insights AI DevOps and CI/CD Community

 • High-impact

-To decide which test cases are suitable for automation, we usually use a Test Case Selection Matrix, which is a practical scoring system that helps you evaluate test cases based on meaningful criteria.
-It brings objectivity and structure to your automation decisions by focusing on five key factors:
+To choose which test cases to automate, use a Test Case Selection Matrix — a scoring system that evaluates test cases based on five key factors:

 • Run Frequency – how often the test is executed